 Document accessibility training is required for any faculty, staff, administrators, and student employees who are responsible for the creation and/or distribution of electronic documents housed in official University websites or third party sites used in core academic and business activities.
 The training will provide information on how to create accessible documents or remediate existing documents to make them accessible.

 Web accessibility audits will be conducted on a periodic basis.
 These audits will measure online content against the technical standard adopted in these document accessibility procedures.
 Inaccessible electronic documents housed in official University websites will be documented.

-This procedure explicitly grants the Accessible Technology Coordinator, IT Communication and Accessibility Manager, or their designees, the authority to take corrective actions.
+This procedure explicitly grants the ICT Accessibility Coordinator, IT Communication and Accessibility Manager, or their designees, the authority to take corrective actions.